 Brian Beezley, K6STI designed a small 5-element Yagi for the 88-108 MHz VHF-FM band with a bent driven element which greatly improves the radiation pattern in a simple single reflector design.
-His antenna optimizer managed to achieve 5-7 dBd gain and F/R 20-22 dB over entire bandwidth.
+His antenna optimizer managed to achieve 5-7 dBd gain and F/R 20-22 dB.
 I built two of them in the 2011 and installed in the 2012 for receiving vertically polarized signals.
 They were replaced in the 2013 with 2× 9-el K6STI Yagi setup.
 In 2020 I installed them back again, but this time in a horizontal stack.

 This antenna features a bent driven element optimized for horizontal polarization.
 The first plot below compares both patterns for vertical and horizontal installation of a single antenna.
 The second plot compares it with a stack (1.7 m distance).